tarts recipe silverbeet

 11.The silverbeet will begin to wilt and change colour.

 12.Take the silverbeet off the heat and out of the pan.
-Pour it into a medium sized bowl – we will be added the other ingredients to this bowl.
+Pour it into a medium sized bowl – we will be adding the other ingredients to this bowl.

 Tart Recipes